Hexen II: Hammer of Thyrion 1.4.3

 small deathmatch overlay in multiplayer.

-3.2.2 Other OpenGL options
+3.2.3 Other OpenGL options

 -------------------------------

 gl_coloredlight 0, 1, 2: Static colored lights.
-0 is the white light that
+0 is the white light

-hexen2 traditionally uses.
-Mode 1 is colored
+Mode 1 is colored lighting.

-lighting.
-Mode 2 is experimental which combines
+Mode 2 is experimental, which combines white

-white and colored lighting (if available), and
+and colored lighting (if available), and can

-sometimes can give better results then just
+give better results then just colored lighting

-colored lighting, and is also slightly brighter.
+sometimes.
+It is also slightly brighter.

-menu system.
-Changing this option requires the
+the menu system.
+Changing this option requires

-level to be reloaded.
-Colored lighting requires
+the level to be reloaded.
+Colored lighting

 gl_colored_dynamic_lights 0 or 1:

 Disable/enable colored dynamic lights.
-0 is the
+0 is

 gl_extra_dynamic_lights 0 or 1: